ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en.gb.md

 > This guide is designed to assist you as much as possible with common tasks.
 Nevertheless, we recommend contacting a specialist provider if you experience any difficulties or doubts when it comes to managing, using or setting up a service on a server.
 >

-**This guide is an introduction to the NSX-T**
+## Overview

 NSX-T is a Software-Defined Networking (SDN)** solution provided by VMware.
-OVHcloud is offering this service to replace NSX-V in its Hosted Private Cloud Powerer by VMware solution.
+OVHcloud is offering this service in place of NSX-V in its Hosted Private Cloud Powered by VMware solution.
+For the ALPHA version of NSX-T to work, two hosts are deployed with a dedicated virtual machine for NSX-T on each host, allowing redundancy in the event of one of the hosts failing.

-When a customer subscribes to the NSX-T offer and is enabled, a preset is applied with two gateways :
+When a customer subscribes to the NSX-T offer and is enabled, a pre-configuration is applied with two gateways:

-- **Tier-0 Gateway** : For connections between the cluster and the public INTERNET network, known as north-south traffic.
+* **Tier-0 Gateway** : For connections between the cluster and the public INTERNET network, known as north-south traffic.
-- **Tier-1 Gateway**: For communication between cluster virtual segments.
+* **Tier-1 Gateway**: For communication between cluster virtual segments.
 This type of connection is called east-west traffic.

 The two gateways are interconnected to allow internal networks to communicate outside the cluster.

 OVHcloud provides a block of 8 public IP addresses, some of which are reserved.
-You can use the address which is used for SNAT by default.
+The **HA VIP** address is preconfigured, it is used for SNAT by default on future internal segments.

 ## Requirements